Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ```

 With that, the returned stream descriptors should contain compatible signature ciphers, allowing you to correctly reconstruct the URLs using the deciphering instructions extracted earlier.

+## Bypassing download limits

+Sometimes, when trying to download a stream, you will notice that the transfer speed is abnormally low.
+That's because by default, adaptive streams are served at a limited rate — just enough to download the next parts as the video plays.
+This is not optimal if the goal is to download the video as fast as possible.